binfalse/binfalse.de/_posts/2016-01-04-docker-jail-for-skype.md

 {% include image.html align="alignright" url="/assets/media/pics/2016/docker-skype-jail.png" img="/assets/media/pics/2016/docker-skype-jail.png" title="A jail for skype powered by Docker!" caption="A jail for skype powered by Docker!" maxwidth="300px" %}

 As I'm now permanently installed at our University (***yeah!***) I probably need to use skype more often than desired.
 However, I still try to avoid proprietary software, and skype is the worst of all.
-Skype is a
+Skype is an

 > [obfuscated](http://www.oklabs.net/skype-reverse-engineering-the-long-journey/) [malicious](http://linux.slashdot.org/story/07/08/26/1312256/skype-linux-reads-password-and-firefox-profile) binary blob with network capabilities